adyasari/Rn_mass_balance/README.md

 The `R/setup.R` and `R/util_funs.R` scripts are not intended to be edited by the user.

-## THE REST OF THIS DOCUMENT NEEDS TO BE UPDATED

-The other scripts in the `R` folder analyze coastal radon mass balance from coastal radon time series measurements - at least 2 such measurements of the following variables are required: radon in water, radon in air, radon in groundwater, water temperature and salinity, water depth, and wind speed.
-The code is freely available to download and use.
-The use of the code assumes that a reference of the source will be included in resulting work (paper, report, presentation).
-APA and BibTeX citation formats are provided in the right hand column of the GitHub page.
-The authors made their best efforts but do not guarantee successful application of the code on all platforms and all data formats.
+The other scripts in the `R` folder analyze radon mass balance in coastal, estuarine and lake environments as implied by their names.
+Each step in the scripts is explained thoroughly via comments.

 Input file format – `csv`.
-The file name is specified near the top of the `analysis.R` script, for example:
+The file name is specified near the top of the `R` script, for example:
 ````
 # input file name
 csv_file_in <- "sgd_ts_data_RADAquaMixDif.csv"
 ````

-The `csv` input file needs to have the following headings:
+The column headings in the `csv` files list the input variables used in the analysis; their descriptions are below:

 -   Time and date – acceptable formats: `yyyy/mm/dd hh:mm:ss`, `mm/dd/yyy hh:mm`, `mm/dd/yyy hh:mm:ss`